 Elbrus – 5642 m

-We do not run fixed date expeditions to Elbrus, rather we put together expeditions at clients requests.
+We don’t always run fixed date expeditions to Elbrus with our own guides, rather we put together expeditions at clients requests.
 This means that we can usually organise a trip to go when you want to go, and the cost of the trip is split between the participants.

 What's not included